hungngocphat01/NES-Arduino-Calculator/README.md

 # Arduino simple calculator
-Work-in-progress

 ## 0. Introduction.
-- This is a simple project of NES Academic Club, University of Science - Ho Chi Minh City, Vietnam.
+- Courtesy of NES Academic Club, University of Science - Ho Chi Minh City, Vietnam.
-- This project manipulates Arduino into a simple calculator, with the abilities to evaluate basic expressions (sin, cos, tan, sqrt supported); ~~evaluate approximately value of single variable integral (using Riemann middle sum)~~; and solve simple equations.
+- This is the "firmware" to turn Arduino into a basic calculator, with the abilities to evaluate basic expressions (sin, cos, tan, sqrt supported); ~~evaluate approximately value of single variable integral (using Riemann middle sum)~~; and solve simple equations (quadratic equation, two-variable linear system of equations).
-- Project made from scratch and maintained by hungngocphat01, with the exception of ``Keypad.h`` (courtesy of Mark Stanley, Alexander Brevig) and ``LiquidCrystal_I2C.h`` (courtesy of Frank de Brabander).
+- Project created from scratch and originally maintained by hungngocphat01, with the exception of ``Keypad.h`` (courtesy of Mark Stanley, Alexander Brevig) and ``LiquidCrystal_I2C.h`` (courtesy of Frank de Brabander).

 ## 1. Wiring
 <table class="tg">